Jota (footballer, born March 1999): 2022–23: Domestic treble and departure

+Al-Ittihad

+On 3 July 2023, Al-Ittihad confirmed the signing of Jota for £25 million, a club record fee paid for a player.
+He joined the likes of Karim Benzema and N'Golo Kanté at Al-Ittihad as part of the massive investment into Saudi Pro League football by the PIF.
+He scored his first goal for the club on 28 August 2023 in a 3–0 win against Al-Wehda after coming on as a substitute for Benzema, but was later left out of the club's domestic squad by manager Nuno Espírito Santo, with only eight foreign players being allowed as per Saudi league rules.

+Rennes

+On 30 August 2024, Jota signed for Ligue 1 club Rennes on a three-year contract, with the transfer fee reported as €10 million.
+He later told French media that his former teammate N'Golo Kanté had recommended the move to Brittany.

+After less than five months in France, and being frozen out of the first team, he made a return to Celtic.

+Return to Celtic

+Jota's return to Celtic for a £8.4 million fee was announced on 27 January 2025.
+He took the number 7 shirt—previously worn by club legends Jimmy Johnstone and Henrik Larsson—after Luis Palma went on loan to Olympiacos.
+He made his official re-debut with Celtic on 2 February 2025, scoring in the 94th minute against Motherwell at Fir Park, in a 3–1 Celtic victory.

 International career

 Jota earned 73 caps and scored 26 goals for Portugal across all youth levels, starting with a 2–1 win for the under-15 team against Switzerland in Campo Maior on 10 June 2014.
 He went with the under-17 team to the 2016 UEFA European Championship in Azerbaijan, scoring in the penalty shootout win over neighbours Spain in the final.

 At the 2017 UEFA European Under-19 Championship in Georgia, Jota was part of the Portugal team that finished runners-up to England.
 In the final group game, he scored a late penalty as they came back to draw 2–2 with Sweden.
 He was in the squad for the 2018 tournament, beating Italy 4–3 in the final after extra time.
-He also finished joint top scorer in the tournament with 5 goals, and was named in the Team of the Tournament.
+He also finished joint top scorer in the tournament with five goals, and was named in the Team of the Tournament.

 In March 2021, Jota took part in the 2021 UEFA European Under-21 Championship in Hungary and Slovenia.
 He scored in extra time as the team beat Italy 5–3 in the quarter-finals at the Stožice Stadium.
 Portugal finished as runners-up, after losing in the final 1–0 to Germany.

 In October 2022, he was included in a provisional squad for the 2022 FIFA World Cup in Qatar, but did not make the final cut.